jayp822/application-ally-deployed/README.md

 - **Bcrypt**: A password hashing function designed to securely hash passwords for storage.
 - **Axios**: A promise-based HTTP client for making requests to the server, allowing for smooth communication between frontend and backend.

-Feel free to explore our project repository [here](https://github.com/jayp822/application-ally-deployed) for more details and contributions.